WalhoutLab/eFPA/5_single-cell_analysis/README.md

 ## Output

-After running the example command, the results are saved to `"efpa_example.pkl"`.
+After running the example command, the results are saved to `"efpa_example.pkl"` in the output folder.
 Here's how you can load and view the results:

 ```bash
 python